mui/material-ui/docs/src/pages/components/grid/grid.md

 ## Interactive

-Below is an interactive demo that lets you explore the visual results of the different settings:
+This interactive demo that lets you explore the visual results of the different settings:

 {{"demo": "pages/components/grid/InteractiveGrid.js", "hideHeader": true, "bg": true}}